andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 During the talkback we learn about the story of how the piece came to be.
 Our current hour-long iteration was incrementally developed over time, with the original spanning a much more modest 20 minutes.

+"It's based on a very simple pattern that keeps mutating for 14 performers that also involves about 200 Starbucks cups, 14 rifles, 14 pistols, 15 cell phones, 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

+The piece is so much about the performing non-performance.
+Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them.

+<h4 class="article-subheader">"Holy Shit"</h4>
+"You totally undersold it," was the most common refrain I heard from my friends after viewing the piece.

+<h4 class="article-subheader">Well What Now?</h4>
+All of my fellow performers are curious as to my future in the dancing arts.

 Do I feel brave?
 No